mriekkin/pathfinder/doc/User_guide.md

 ## Obtaining a copy of the repository

-First you should obtain a copy of the repository.
 You can clone the repository with the following command, which should be entered on the command-line.

 ```bash
 git clone https://github.com/mriekkin/pathfinder.git